Kstuart1992/MLPy-Notebook_MSVersion/README.md

 ...
 ```

-We recommend starting with one of the [quickstarts](tutorials/compute-instance-quickstarts).
+Then try out one of the [quickstarts](tutorials/compute-instance-quickstarts).

 ## Contributing

-This repository is a push-only mirror.
-Pull requests are ignored.
+This repository is a push-only mirror *in most places- I'll touch base on these where appropriate.

+In those cases, pull requests are ignored.

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+These projects have a few lic. the majority adopt the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 Please see the [code of conduct](CODE_OF_CONDUCT.md) for details.
+All others will be included with the file and include notes.

 ## Reference

+Microsoft has some additional documents found below - mainly on how to get started and if your paying for Azure, what step and concepts to those intergrations are involved.

 - [Documentation](https://docs.microsoft.com/azure/machine-learning)